 - Total rental car costs: $402-$636/€342.28 – €542.25 without tips for parking and gas station attendees

-We also ate out all the time, except for two evenings, so you could definitely lower your food cost as well if you booked airbnb apartments with kitchens so that you could cook every evening.
+We also ate out all the time, except for two evenings, as South Africa has so many great restaurants!
+But, you could definitely lower your food cost as well if you booked Airbnb apartments with kitchens so that you could cook every evening.

 On the other side of the scale, there are plenty of options to splurge in South Africa as well.